 I'm most excited about the 1 room setup, which I think will be the most useful to the greatest number of people.
 The main reasons?
 Since adding or removing moisture requires energy, it should be obvious that controlling the humidity in one room will cost the least.
 There is also less risk of mold and structural problems due to condensation that might result from humidifying an entire house to 40% in a very cold climate.
 This one room system outlined here is the least expensive, and requires the least maintenance of anything I've tried.

-Here's the setup for controlling one room, which is suitable for controlling humidity in a small shop, a teaching studio, hotel room, practice or music room, or an instrument storage room.
-I've used this setup in my instrument making studio for over 3 years.
+Here's the setup for controlling one room, which is suitable for controlling humidity in a small shop, a teaching studio, hotel room, practice or music room,or an instrument storage room.
+I've used this setup in my instrument making studio for over 12 years.

-The central component of this system is the separate control unit, which will control both a humidifier and a dehumidifier, turning one or the other on and off as needed.
-There are humidifiers on the market that have a humidistat built in, but I have found many that aren't very accurate.
-The main problem seems to be that the sensing element is too close to the source of the moisture or heat, and doesn't sense the overall level in the room very well.
-The separate controller can be located far enough away from the humidifier or dehumidifier to actually measure the moisture in the room air, and not the air coming out of the moisture modifying device.
-Sources for the controller are at the end of the article.
+The central component of this system is the separate control unit.
+Your humdidfier or dehumidifier can be plugged into these, and these take over control of the appliance.
+Many humidifiers and dehumidifiers on the market have a humidistat built in, but I have found that many of these aren't very accurate.
+The main problem seems to be that the sensing element is too close to the source of the moisture or heat, and doesn't sense the overall level in the room very well, allowing moisture fluctuations as high as 30% in my testing.
+The separate controller can be located far enough away from the humidifier or dehumidifier to actually measure the moisture in the room air, and not the air in close proximity to the moisture modifying device.
+Sources for the controllers are at the end of the article.

-For producing moisture, I like the "warm mist" Sunbeam 1387-4 or 1387-800, available at K-Mart for about eight dollars.
-Both hold a little more than gallon of water, lasting several days in my workshop under most winter conditions.
-If outside temperatures are around zero, I might have to fill it once a day.
-Or if it's easier for you to get to a Meijers, they carry the Vicks V-100 (one gallon capacity) and the V-200 (2 gallon) for 12 to 19 dollars.
-Why do I like these?
+For producing moisture, I like the "warm mist" Sunbeam 1388 series, available for about 20 dollars.
+It holds a little more than gallon of water, lasting several days in my workshop under most winter conditions.
+If outside temperatures fall to around zero, I might have to fill it once per day.
+The last cheap Sunbeam vaporizer I purchased lasted about eight years.
+Vicks has similar steam-type humidifiers, but my experience is that they don't put out as much steam or last as long.
+(Note: the Sumbeam 1388 series steam vaporizers have recently been discontinued, but the Vicks are still widely avaialabe.)
+Why do I like the steam type?
 First, these vaporizers are cheap.
 If it gets a buildup of minerals after a year or two and stops working, just throw it away and buy a new one.
-Your control unit is still good, and you don't have to pay for a new control unit like you would when you replace the humidifiers that have one built in.
-Second, these are steam type vaporizers.
-This means that they emit a sterile, distilled water vapor, and don't have filters, wicks or pads which can be a good culture medium for mold and bacteria, and which need to be replaced periodically.
-These replacement parts typically cost as much as the complete Sunbeam unit.
-Third, they don't have a fan or any other moving parts, and are usually quieter than any other kind of vaporizer or humidifier.
-Fourth, the same control unit you use for this will also control your dehumidifier.
+Second, your separate control unit is still good, and you don't have to pay for a new control unit like you would when you replace the humidifiers that have one built in.
+Third, because these are steam type vaporizers, they emit a sterile, distilled water vapor, and don't have filters, wicks or pads which can be a good culture medium for mold and bacteria, and which need to be replaced periodically.
+These replacement parts typically cost as much as the complete Vicks unit.
+Fourth, they don't have a fan or any other moving parts, and are usually quieter than any other kind of vaporizer or humidifier.
+Fifth, the same control unit you use for this will also control your dehumidifier, if you get the Willhi dual-purpose unit.

 Dehumidifying This Same Room:

-Wal-Mart sells a Gold Star brand dehumidifier for $134 (model DH4010B) which received a pretty good rating from a consumer magazine, including for energy efficiency.
-It's biggest shortcoming?
-As with many humidifiers on the market, it's controller wasn't very accurate.
+There are a number of small dehumidifiers which are inexpensive, Energy Star rated, and have good consumer ratings.
+I've had some fail in short order though.
+The one I have found to be the most reliable so far is the Keystone KSTAD354D or KSTAD30B, about $170 from various big box stores or internet sources.
+The biggest shortcoming of most I have tried?
+As with many humidity control products on the market, the built-in controllers didn't keep actual room humidity levels very stable.
 No problem.
-Turn the dial on the unit to its lowest humidity setting, and plug it into your universal controller, the same one you use for the vaporizer.
+Adjust the units to their lowest humidity setting, and plug them into your universal controller, which can also be used for the vaporizer.
 If you purchase a dehumidifier with sufficient capacity and switch your furnace fan on to run continuously, you can even use this setup to dehumidify your whole house.
 Since mold is being increasingly recognized as a toxin and needs moisture to grow, this could have health benefits as well.
 If you dehumidify to 60%, that should be sufficient for the health of your instrument.

 Controlling Your Whole House: